 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services is designing and constructing a sewer improvement project to repair or replace 3,000 feet of aging public sewer pipes that are in deteriorating condition.
-These pipes were originally part of the Hollywood-Grant Park Sewer Repair Project, which was completed in 2017.
+Environmental Services continues construction on a project to repair or replace 3,000 feet of aging public sewer pipes that are in deteriorating condition.
+The project includes pipes that were part of the original Hollywood-Grant Park Sewer Repair Project, which was completed in 2017.
 Due to the complexity of work in sewer easements on private properties, the Phase Two pipes were removed from that project and added to the Montavilla North Sewer Repair Project for construction this summer.
 The Hollywood-Grant Park Phase Two Sewer Repair Project also includes repair and construction of manholes, sewer access cleanouts, and 196 feet of sewer service laterals.
-These improvements will protect public health and the environment by reducing the possibility of sewage releases to buildings and streets.
+These improvements will protect public health and the environment by reducing the possibility of sewage releases to houses and streets.

 The project will repair or reconstruct public sewer pipes, manholes, cleanouts, and sewer service laterals at locations illustrated on the map below.

-Construction on private properties for Hollywood-Grant Park Phase 2 is anticipated to occur this summer.
-The construction schedule is being coordinated with the larger Montavilla North Sewer Repair Project schedule.
+Construction in public sewer easements on private properties for Hollywood-Grant Park Phase Two is anticipated to be completed this summer.

-Between this week and June 7, the contractor is scheduled to work at several locations.
-The schedule may change due to a variety of factors, including weather, conditions underground, availability of materials and labor, and other factors.
+Construction schedules may change due to a variety of factors, including weather, conditions underground, soil types, availability of materials and labor, and other factors.

-The contractor will use a combination of open trench and trenchless methods to repair and reconstruct the public sewer pipes, manholes, cleanouts, and sewer service laterals.
-The methods will vary from property to property depending on many factors, including pipe conditions, soils, slope, access challenges, and other conditions.
+The contractor will use a combination of trenchless and open trench excavation methods to repair and replace public sewer pipes, manholes, cleanouts, and sewer service laterals.
+The methods will vary from property to property depending on many factors, including pipe conditions, soil types, slope, access challenges, and other factors.

-In locations requiring Sewer Boring, it will be necessary to dig a sending pit and a receiving pit to install the pipes.
+For sewer boring work to replace service laterals, it will be necessary to dig a sending pit and a receiving pit to install the pipes.
 Crews will then drill a hole underground between the sending and receiving pits and install the new service laterals without disturbing the surface between the two points.

-In locations requiring Open Trench Excavation, it will be necessary to dig a trench to replace isolated segments of the mainline pipe that lining alone cannot adequately repair.
+Crews will complete spot repairs using the Open Trench Excavation construction method.
+Crews will dig a trench to replace isolated segments of the mainline pipe that lining alone cannot adequately repair.
 Crews will then reconnect sewer service laterals that provide sewer service to adjacent properties.
 After sewer construction, crews will backfill the trenches and apply a new layer of topsoil and grass seed.
-For more details and photos about the open trench excavation construction method, click here.

-In locations requiring Pipebursting, it will be necessary to dig a sending pit and a receiving pit to install the pipes.
+In locations requiring Pipebursting, it will be necessary to dig a sending pit and a receiving pit to install the sewer pipes.
 Crews will insert a bursting head into the pit to shatter the existing pipe and force pipe segments into the surrounding soil.
 Crews will then pull or push new pipe into place behind the bursting head.
 Crews will then reconnect sewer service laterals that provide sewer service to adjacent properties.
 After sewer construction, crews will backfill the pits and apply a new layer of topsoil and grass seed.
-For more details and photos about the pipebursting construction method, click here.

 Including the project description, map and schedule